PART 61 - ADMIRALTY CLAIMS

 (20) If a limitation claim is not commenced within 75 days after the date the fund was established –

-(b) all money in court (including interest) will be repaid to the person who made the payment into court.
+(b) all money in court (including interest) will be repaid to the person who made the payment into court; and

-(21) Money paid into court under paragraph (18) will not be paid out except under an order of the court.
+(21) Money paid into court under paragraph (18) will not be paid out, nor will any security provided be discharged, except under an order of the court.